Jess Dal Pos

-Jessica Dal Pos (born 20 September 1993) is an Australian rules footballer playing for Carlton in the AFL Women's competition.
-She previously played for Greater Western Sydney, being one of their four priority selections prior to the 2016 AFL Women's draft.
+Jessica Dal Pos (born 20 September 1993) is an Australian rules footballer who played for the Carlton Football Club in the AFL Women's (AFLW).
+She previously played for the Greater Western Sydney Giants from 2017 to 2021, having been one of their four priority selections prior to the 2016 AFL Women's draft.

 Junior and state league

 Her parents considered Dal Pos too small to play against the boys in under-12 football, and there was no local team for girls.
 She returned to football in the girls' and women's teams of the Darebin Falcons at 15, and went on to play in four Victorian Women's Football League premierships.